codeuniversity/automated-testing-lu-quiz-examples/Session_4.md

-# Session 2
+# Session 4

-These are all the examples for the quiz in the second Automated Testing LU session!
+These are all the examples for the quiz in the fourth Automated Testing LU session!

 ## Example 1